Menu

 Summary of this half terms learning.

-English: This half term we will be focussing on the Narrative ” Stand Tall”.
+English: This half term we will be focussing on the Narrative ” Oliver Twist”.
 The children will create their own adapted story using the class model.

-In Reading we will focusing on non- fiction where the children will explore topics such as , the Ancient Egypt, Urban living and Paris.
-The fiction text for this half term is Bill's new frock.
+In Reading we will focusing on non- fiction where the children will explore topics such as , Countries, the creation Myths and Heroes and Villains.
+The fiction text for this half term will carry on being Bill's new frock.

 PE: Our P.E lessons will be on Monday and Tuesday.
 All earrings must be removed and hair tied up.
-This half term we will be focusing on on Athletics and Fundamentals.
+This half term we will be focusing on on Football and Fundamentals.

-Music: In this unit, we ask ‘How Does Music Connect Us with Our Planet?’ as an entry point for the broad Social Theme of ‘Music Is a Nature Lover and Guardian of the Earth’.
-This is relevant to learning topics such as nature, environment, animals, geography, biology, art, outdoor education, the Forest School, climate change, environmental justice and other topics.
+Music: In this unit, we ask ‘How Does Music bring us together?’ ’ as an entry point for the broad Social Theme of ‘Music Is a Peacebuilder and Friendmaker’.
+Aside from peace and friendship, this theme is relevant to learning topics such as kindness, responsibility, charity, diplomacy and other topics as you, the teacher, see fit.

-French: This term we will learn about days of the week, months of the year and spring vocabulary.
+French: This term we will learn about transportations, different sports and a recap of the year's learning

 spelling shed guide